AnhQuoc533/aws-ml-workflow/README.md

 * **AWS Software Development Kits (SDKs)**: libraries that allow you to *programmatically* interact with AWS services from your own applications.
 They are available for a variety of programming languages and are a good option for developers who want to build applications that use AWS.
 * **AWS Command Line Interface (CLI)**: a tool that allows you to interact with AWS services using a command-line interface.
 It is more powerful than the console, but it also requires more technical knowledge to use and is hard to handle.
 It is generally used for one-off jobs.

-This tutorial covers only two of the mentioned approaches, AWS Console and AWS SDKs, in each topic.
+This tutorial covers only two of the mentioned approaches, AWS Console and AWS SDK for Python, in each topic.

 ## Prerequisites
 To succeed in this tutorial, you should already possess the following: